 Do Polydactyl Cats Have Problems?

 Generally, polydactyl cats do not suffer any ill effects or health problems as a result of the genetic mutation.
-In fact, it can be beneficial for cats to have extra toes because it provides greater balance and support, which is especially useful when climbing trees or when attempting to traverse difficult terrain.
+In fact, it can be beneficial for cats to have extra toes because it provide greater balance and support, which is especially useful when climbing trees or when attempting to traverse difficult terrain.

 Are Polydactyl Cats Rare?